Frequently Asked Questions:

 Why does the cost of surgery keep alternating?

 It is also important to note that Maise might need a more extensive surgery, involving a longer fusion, as time drags on.
-Every day we delay treatment Maisie deteriorates, risking further irreversible damage to her body, and inevitably larger medical bills.
+Every day we delay treatment Maisie deteriorates, risking further irreversible neurological damage to her body, and inevitably larger medical bills.